 \subsection{Selection of EOMC hyper-parameters $d, K, \alpha, \beta, \beta_0$}

 In comparison with the state-of-the-art nonlinear manifold learning methods like t-SNE and UMAP, EOMC relies on a smaller set of hyper-parameters.
-It requires to tune only the reduced manifold dimensionality $d$, the number $K$ of locally-linear manifolds for nonlinear approximation, as well as two or three non-negative scalar regularization parameters $\alpha$, $\beta$ (and $\beta_0$, if simultaneous learning of data reliability is incorporated in EOMC, as described in Sec.~\ref{sec:gamma_0}).
-In contrast, methods like t-SNE require tuning a much larger set of hyper-parameters, that besides of the reduced manifold dimensionality parameter $d$ and number of PCA dimensions $K$, include such model-specific adjustable parameters like perplexity, exaggeration, and Barnes-Hut tradeoff parameter.
+It requires to tune the reduced manifold dimensionality $d$, the number $K$ of locally-linear manifolds for nonlinear approximation, as well as two or three non-negative scalar regularization parameters $\alpha$, $\beta$ (and $\beta_0$, if simultaneous learning of data reliability is incorporated in EOMC, as described in Sec.~\ref{sec:gamma_0}).

+Methods like t-SNE require tuning a much larger set of hyper-parameters, that besides of the reduced manifold dimensionality parameter $d$ and number of PCA dimensions $K$, include such model-specific adjustable parameters like perplexity, exaggeration, and Barnes-Hut tradeoff parameter.
 In addition, UMAP model-specific hyper-parameters include the number of neighbours, metric and its weight, and minimal distance between embedded points.
 Moreover, numerics of these nonlinear manifold learning methods relies on (stochastic) gradient descent algorithm - that requires tuning of multiple additional hyper-parameters that can have a very strong effect on convergence and cost of the learning phase (like learning rate schedule, batch size, cache size, etc.).

 As shown in the Theorem 1 above, EOMC is performed without deploying the (stochastic) gradient numerics.
 Instead, EOMC performs an iterative repetition of analytic solutions not requiring additional numerics-specific hyper-parameter tuning in \underline{Step 1}, \underline{Step 2} (and in additional \underline{Step 3} defined by (\ref{eq:gamma0}), if data reliability is also learned).